Federal Direct Student Loans

 Length and Time Phasing of Assistance

 Applicants may apply for a loan for any year of attendance at a postsecondary institution.
-Starting July 1, 2013, the interest rate on new Stafford Loans is fixed at a rate equal to the 10-year Treasury note plus 2.05 percent (capped at 8.25 percent); new Unsubsidized Stafford loans have a fixed interest rate equal to the 10-year Treasury note plus 3.6 percent (capped at 9.5 percent); and Direct PLUS loans have a fixed interest rate equal to the 10-year Treasury note plus 4.6 percent (capped at 10.5 percent).
-Generally, there are four types of repayment plans that are available to Direct Loan borrowers: (1) A standard repayment plan with a fixed monthly payment amount over a period of up to 10 years; (2) an extended repayment plan with a fixed monthly payment amount paid over a period of 12 to 30 years, depending on the amount owed; (3) a graduated repayment plan with a monthly payment that will increase generally every 2 years.
-The repayment period varies from 12 to 30 years, depending on the amount owed; and (4) except for Direct PLUS Loan borrowers, income-driven repayment plans such as the income contingent repayment (ICR) plan with a monthly payment that is adjusted annually based on the income of the borrower and paid over an extended period of time not to exceed 25 years.
-Any unpaid balance remaining after 25 years in the ICR plan is forgiven by the Secretary of Education.
-However, under current IRS rules, the amount written off is considered taxable income to the borrower in the year it is written off.
-In 2007, a new income-based repayment plan was created for those borrowers meeting a standard of "partial financial hardship" based on their annual repayment amount in relation to their adjusted gross income.
-Generally a borrower would not have to repay on a monthly basis more than 15 percent of their discretionary income, and any outstanding balance would be forgiven after 25 years of repayment.
-For new borrowers on or after July 1, 2014, these limits have been lowered to 10 percent of discretionary income and forgiveness after 20 years of repayment.
-Additionally, two new income-driven repayment plans extended those benefits to all qualified student borrowers.
-First, as of December 21, 2012, the Pay As You Earn (PAYE) plan, is an option for those who meet the “partial financial hardship” standard, were a new borrower as of October 1, 2007, and who received a Direct Loan disbursement on or after October 1, 2011.
-Second, as of December 17, 2015, the Revised Pay As You Earn (REPAYE) plan became available to all qualified student borrowers regardless of when they borrowed and did not require a partial financial hardship for reduced payments.
-Direct Loan borrowers who work in public service are eligible for forgiveness during a 10-year period while they are repaying their loans.
-If these borrowers, during repayment, have an outstanding loan balance after 10 years of working in public service, the Federal Government will forgive the remaining balance on behalf of the borrower.
-Public service may include a variety of public disciplines such as education, health, law, military service and public safety.
+There are four types of repayment plans available: (1) A standard repayment plan with a fixed monthly payment amount over a period of up to 10 years; (2) an extended repayment plan with a fixed monthly payment amount paid over a period of 12 to 30 years, depending on the amount owed; (3) a graduated repayment plan with a monthly payment that will increase generally every 2 years.
+The repayment period varies from 12 to 30 years, depending on the amount owed; and (4) except for Direct PLUS Loan borrowers, income-driven repayment (IDR) plans with a monthly payment that is adjusted annually based on borrower income and paid over a period of time not to exceed 25 years.
+Generally a borrower would not have to repay on a monthly basis more than 15 percent of their discretionary income, and outstanding balances would be forgiven after 20 or 25 years.
+Direct Loan borrowers who work in public service are eligible for forgiveness after making made the equivalent of 120 qualifying monthly payments.
+Public service includes a variety of public disciplines such as education, health, law, military service and public safety.
+Method of awarding/releasing assistance: Electronic transfer.
 Electronic transfer.

 Who do I contact about this opportunity?